Mark Termini: Sports business career

 Just prior to the 2015-16 season, Termini and Paul negotiated a five-year, $82 million contract for restricted free agent Tristan Thompson.
 That deal made Thompson the sixth-highest-paid power forward in the NBA for the 2015-16 season In 2015, Termini also negotiated a four-year, $33 million free agent contract for his client Kosta Koufos with the Sacramento Kings, along with deals for several other Klutch clients including Cory Joseph (four years, $30 million with the Toronto Raptors).
 Four years later, in 2019, Joseph signed with the Sacramento Kings for three years, $37 million.

 Termini represented his long-time friend Flip Saunders, who coached 17 seasons in the NBA and won 654 career games.
 Saunders died in 2015 at age 60 of Hodgkin's lymphoma.
-Cuyahoga Heights High School, where Saunders starred as a player, named its new gym “Flip Saunders Gymnasium”.
+Cuyahoga Heights High School, where Saunders starred as a player, named its new gym "Flip Saunders Gymnasium".
 Termini attended the January 2020 dedication ceremony.
+In 2023, Termini organized the Flip Saunders Park Dedication Ceremony.

-Termini and Rich Paul collaborated on an endorsement contract that their client Ben Simmons signed with Nike on June 6, 2016.
+Termini and Rich Paul collaborated on an endorsement contract that their client, Ben Simmons, signed with Nike on June 6, 2016.
 Simmons' five-year, guaranteed $20 million contract with Nike includes performance bonuses that could increase the value above $40 million.
 On June 23, 2016, Simmons became the first overall selection in the 2016 NBA Draft by the Philadelphia 76ers.
 After his third NBA season, Simmons signed a five-year max contract extension with the 76ers for $170 million in July 2019.

 During the 2016 offseason, Termini and Paul negotiated a three-year, $100 million contract for LeBron James to stay with the Cleveland Cavaliers, which made him the highest paid player in the NBA for the first time in his career.
 They also finalized a four-year, $57 million deal for Klutch Sports Group client J.R.
 Smith just before the start of the 2016-17 season.

 LeBron James opted out of his contract with the Cavaliers after the 2017-18 season.
 In July 2018, Klutch Sports announced that James signed a four-year, $153 million contract with the Los Angeles Lakers.
-Anthony Davis, one of the NBA’s elite big men, signed with Klutch in September 2018.
+Anthony Davis, one of the NBA's elite big men, signed with Klutch in September 2018.
 In June 2019, Davis was traded from the New Orleans Pelicans to the Lakers, joining James to form a powerful combination.

 In February 2019, Klutch added another elite star in Golden State Warriors forward Draymond Green to its client roster.
 Green could have been a free agent after the 2019-20 season, but after discussing his future options in the marketplace with Termini and Paul, he signed a $100 million contract extension in August 2019.

 In July 2019, United Talent Agency reached a deal with Klutch Sports Group to create a sports division led by Paul.
 United Talent Agency is one of Hollywood's top talent representation firms.
-Inc.com noted Termini’s contract expertise in a September 2019 article on Paul.
+Inc.com noted Termini's contract expertise in a September 2019 article on Paul.